URock Volunteer Awards

 Volunteers of all ages strengthen communities and their actions improve the quality of life of Newfoundlanders and Labradorians.
 With the URock Volunteer Award we are paying particular attention to the contribution of young people.
 They help this province thrive and grow through their selfless contributions.
 We want to celebrate these young volunteers and youth-led organizations and give them the recognition they deserve.
 The commitment and dedication of young men and women to give of themselves for others have helped this province become a strong, vibrant, caring and cool place.

-This year's awards ceremony took place on May 14, 2015, at the Glacier in Mount Pearl, and aired on Rogers TV.
+The most recent awards ceremony took place on May 14, 2015, at the Glacier in Mount Pearl, and aired on Rogers TV.